Towards a zero carbon construction site

 Whilst as of today we aren’t yet in the position to roll out a zero carbon construction site, we already know that to meet the ‘Beyond Net Zero Carbon by 2040’ ambition set out in Balfour Beatty’s Sustainability Strategy, Building New Futures, and to play our part in decarbonising the construction and infrastructure sector, we need to start pushing the envelope and have the breakthrough debates now.
 Our Roadmap towards a zero carbon construction site, sets out the scale of our ambition and how we will go about delivering it.

-We want to spur others across the global industry to follow our example, which is why we will document all of our progress and the obstacles we come up against, we will share our learning as we go on this page in a 12-month diary.
+We want to spur others across the global industry to follow our example, which is why we will document all of our progress and the obstacles we come up against, we will share our learning as we go in our diary.
 Because it’s only by collaborating and replicating successes at scale, that we will shift the dial on decarbonising construction as a whole, with the massive potential that will unlock.

 We'll also be posting regular progress updates on LinkedIn, Twitter, Facebook and Instagram.